Some clients are nervous about using social media for business use

 You want to post about your own company and its offers, but you can and need to share other peoples exciting updates and products.
 There are software tools to help you find related articles, and even schedule the posting of them a week or a month in advance.

-Bear in mind that you’re probably already posting industry related updates on Facebook or Linkedin.
+Bear in mind that you’re probably already posting industry-related updates on Facebook or Linkedin.
 You will syndicate these same updates to more social media accounts each time.
-You will also get organised and get help if needed.
+You’ll also get organised and get help if needed.

 I’m still concerned about the privacy thing!

-Finally, if you are worried about complaints from unhappy customers, or internet trolls, remember that security settings can be changed so that every comment is approved, or the page can become a closed group if there were too many incidents of abuse.
+Finally, if you’re worried about complaints from unhappy customers, or internet trolls, remember that security settings can be changed so that every comment is approved.
+The page could become a closed group if there were too many incidents of abuse.
 Admins can delete or edit every comment or post anyway.
 Worst case scenario, you can close the page.

 It might be that Facebook flops for your businesses.
-Perhaps G+ will never take off for you.
+Twitter might be great.
 Who knows the future?
-Considering some huge companies got built on each social media platform, I think it is worth a try for you.
+Considering some huge companies got built on each social media platform, it’s worth a try for you.
 Some companies sole source of revenue comes from Facebook or Instagram.
 It depends on your industry and your companies business model.
 (Luck is involved too).